Westpac Review: | Updated for 2026

 At the time of writing this Westpac review, and despite Westpac’s impressive offering, the company has surprisingly not garnered any awards to date.Westpac Trading Platforms

-Westpac are a trustworthy trading platform that has been operating for over 18 years.
-They offer a large range of options in their customer accounts.
+Westpac are a reputable trading platform that has been trading for over 18 years.
+They offer a wide range of options in their client accounts.

-Below we take the main parts of any reputable broker and compare Westpac against Startrader, and freetrade.
+In the following table we take the main parts of any good brokerage and compare Westpac with Startrader, and freetrade.

 Westpac MetaTrader 4 (MT4)